 - The tie-in comics detailing his youth and origins reveal that he is really Indian.
 It's shown that Admiral Marcus gave him extensive plastic surgery along with a memory wipe in an attempt to recruit him as a Section 31 super-operative.
 This scheme goes horribly wrong pretty much the same way it did on Stargate Atlantis.

 - Really 700 Years Old: The guy's been in cryo for 300 years.

 - The Reveal: He's Khan Noonien Singh, of Space Seed and Star Trek II: The Wrath of Khan.

 - The Rival: While he shares several traits with Spock, he and Kirk's relationship has a somewhat competitive edge to it.
 What did you expect?
 It's Kirk vs. Khan the remake.
-They also have a pretty clear understanding of each other, and both are Genre Savvy enough to prepare for their inevitable betrayal during an Enemy Mine.
+They also have a pretty clear understanding of each other, and both are cunning enough to prepare for their inevitable betrayal during an Enemy Mine.
 And without his revenge hard on from Star Trek II: The Wrath of Khan, Khan proves the victor, because he is "better."

 - Roaring Rampage of Revenge: Is out to take revenge on the entire Federation for what he believed was the murder of his beloved crew.